Image quality: Subjective methods

 Since visual perception can be affected by environmental and viewing conditions, the International Telecommunication Union produced a set of recommendations for standardized testing methods for subjective image quality assessment.

+It has been found that affective content in images can influence subjective evaluations of image quality, such that viewers’ emotional responses to images can bias their ratings.
+This can lead to higher quality scores for images that are more emotionally engaging, regardless of technical quality.
+This affective bias suggests that emotional content may distort image quality assessments, highlighting the need for evaluation methods to consider such influences to improve objectivity.

 Objective methods

 Wang & Bovik (2006) classify the objective methods with the following criteria: (a) the availability of an original image; (b) on the basis of their application scopes and (c) on the model of a Human Visual System simulation to assess quality.
 Keelan (2002) classifies the methods based on (a) direct experimental measurements; (b) system modeling and (c) visual assessment against calibrated standards.